Golaszewski/PRANCE/perma_shaker/README.md

-To install the Shaker module, follow the directions in the .pdf provided
+To install the Shaker module, follow the directions in the [pdf](https://github.com/Golaszewski/PRANCE/blob/main/perma_shaker/HT91108%20Shaker%20with%20USB%2C%20Manual.pdf) provided